justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

         for filename in filenames:
             print(os.path.join(dirname, filename))
     ```
-- This will list, among others, the path `/kaggle/input/international-football-results-from-1872-to-2017/results.csv`.
+   Click on this cell to make it active, and run the cell.
+This will list, among others, the path `/kaggle/input/international-football-results-from-1872-to-2017/results.csv`.
 This is the one you want.
 Read it into a DataFrame called football_results.
 - Print the first 5 lines of this file.
 - All the entries have a home team and an away team.
 This is kind of clumsy for us, because we want results for each team whether they were home or away.
 So, we'll create a new DataFrame that organizes the in that way.
 First, create a DataFrame called results_1.
 You select the following columns from football_results: 'home_team','away_team','home_score','away_score',  and 'date'.
 Print out the first 5 lines.
 - Next, create a DataFrame called results_2 from results_1.
 You rename the column for 'home_team' to 'team', for 'away_team' to 'opponent', for 'home_score' to 'points_for', and for 'away_score' to 'points against'.
 Do not use `inplace=True`.
 This dataset gives all the entries for the home teams.
 Print out the first 5 lines.